Symmetric Rank-$k$ Methods: Numerical Experiments

-We also test the performance of \srk~methods under the setting of $k\in\{1, 80, 200, 500, 1000\}$.
-We present the results of Ra\srk~and Gr\srk~in Figure \ref{fig:diff_k_ra} and \ref{fig:diff_k_gr} respectively.
-We observe that the larger $k$ leads to faster convergence in terms of the iterations ((a), (b) and (c) of Figure~\ref{fig:diff_k_ra} and \ref{fig:diff_k_gr}).
-In addition, we find that SR-$k$ methods with $k>1$ significantly outperform SR-$1$ methods in terms of the running time.
-This is because the block update can reduce cache miss rate and take the advantage of parallel computing.
-However, increasing~$k$ does not always result less running time because the acceleration caused by the block update is limited by the cache size.
-Therefore, there is a trade-off between the convergence rate and the running time per iteration in practice.
-In our experimental environment and candidates of $k$, the Ra\srk~method with $k=200$ has the best performance for ``MNIST'' and ``sido0'' ((d), (e) of Figure~\ref{fig:diff_k_ra}) and with $k=500$ has the best performance for ``gisette'' ((f) of Figure~\ref{fig:diff_k_ra}); the Gr\srk~method with $k=200$ has the best performance for ``MNIST'' ((d) of Figure~\ref{fig:diff_k_gr}) and with $k=500$ has the best performance for ``sido0'' and ``gisette'' ((e), (f) of Figure~\ref{fig:diff_k_gr}).
+We also demonstrate the impact of parameter $k$ for \srk~methods.
+It is natural that Figure~\ref{fig:diff_k_ra}(a), 2(b), and \ref{fig:diff_k_ra}(c) show the larger $k$ leads to faster convergence in terms of iteration numbers, which validates our theoretical analysis in Section \ref{sec:srk-opt}.
+In addition, Figure~\ref{fig:diff_k_ra}(d), 2(e), and \ref{fig:diff_k_ra}(f) show SR-$k$ methods with $k>1$ significantly outperform SR$1$ in terms of the running time.
+This is because the block update can reduce the cache miss rate and take advantage of parallel computing.
+However, increasing~$k$ does not always result in less running time because the acceleration caused by the block update is limited by the cache size.

+{ Figure~\ref{fig:diff_k_ra} further illustrates the practical trade-off between the randomized and greedy strategies.
+In most cases, the greedy strategy requires fewer iterations than the randomized strategy, which is consistent with its sharper theoretical guaranty.
+However, the greedy strategy may take more CPU time because it needs to compute the top-$k$ diagonal entries of matrix $\tilde{\G}_t-\nabla^2 f(\x_{t+1})$ to form $\U_t$. }